► The Discovery’s smaller, cheaper brother gets an update

 ► New engines, new tech, new look

 In among the hype of the new Land Rover Defender, not to mention the fashionable hit that is the recently released Mk2 Range Rover Evoque, it’s easy to forget that Land Rover makes the Discovery Sport.
-But remember it, as it’s just been given a significant mid-life refresh with a sharper look, new engines and a much-improved interior.
+But remember it, as it’s just been given a significant mid-life refresh – the new lights are the biggest giveaway on the outside,but the majority of amendments occur beneath the skin, including mild-hybrid tech, new engines and a much-improved interior.

 About that ‘Sport’ moniker…